zenodo/zenodo/INSTALL.rst

 .. note::

     When running the development server, it's sometimes convenient to run it in ``debug`` mode.
-You can do that by setting up the evironment flag:
+You can do that by setting up the environment flag:

     .. code-block:: console